fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 Two notes on why I've been doing it this way:

 - The reason I use `fetch` instead of `config[:item][:template][:variants]` or `config.dig(:item, :template, :variants)` is that the `KeyError` raised by `fetch`, in case of a missing key, is more helpful than the default `nil` value from brackets or `dig`.
 In fact, that `nil` could cause a major debugging headache if it results in an error somewhere else far from where the `nil` originated.
 - If you're wondering why I'm using a raw hash instead of a custom `Config` class with syntactic sugar such as `config[:item, :template, :variants]`: that could be a great idea in some projects!
-But in this project, some objects use only a part of the config and I don't want to pass in the entire config into those objects.
+But in this project, some objects use only a part of the config and I don't want to pass the entire config into those objects.
 Also, some objects perform hash operations using parts of the config.
 So if I'm creating separate `Config` objects just to wrap inner hashes from the main `Config`, and if I'm converting these `Config` objects into a hash at various points, then it seems I should simply use a hash to begin with.
 In this project it's simpler to deal with hashes all the time, so that I don't have to ask myself, *"Let's see, is this a `Config` object here, or has it turned into a hash?"*

 So, if we stick with a raw hash, can we hack our way to a more concise alternative to those repeated `fetch`es, but with the same safety net of a `KeyError`?
 Of course!
 This is Ruby, after all, where anything is possible.
 But whether it's *advisable*… that's the real question.
 In this post, we'll look at two possible syntaxes along with their performance and usability implications: